 However, if your pup’s protein levels are too low, the body will create and sources its own, taking it from muscles, causing more harm for your furry friend – not good!
 Our advice is to try to make sure that you provide your pup with a balanced amount of high-quality protein in their diet and they’ll be just fine.

-This myth is an interesting one.
+A myth, but an interesting one.
 You see, people have come to believe that pork is bad for your pup due to the high levels of fat in the meat which has been linked to pancreatitis in dogs and ‘toxic’ levels can damage a dog’s liver, causing extreme health problems.
-When pork is uncooked, there is a higher chance of trichinosis , making many people avoid it as a raw-food ingredient for their pets.
+When pork is uncooked, there is a higher chance of trichinosis, making many people avoid it as a raw-food ingredient for their pets.

 Firstly, pork contains less fat content than beef, which is a popular ingredient in most dog foods.
 So, if it isn’t due to the high-fat content, why don’t companies put pork meat into their pet products?
 We’re not sure.
 The fact is, pork is an excellent source of amino acids and is agreeable to lots of dog’s digestive system.
 With more calories per pound than other meats, it is a great white meat alternative.

 This topic is extremely hot at the moment in the pet world, with many puppy parents deciding to remove grain from their dog’s diets completely.
 With the more awareness we have when it comes to our pup’s health and wellness, it has become apparent that there is a large percentage of dogs experiencing allergies to grain.
-This doesn’t, however, mean that all grain is bad for your dog.
+This doesn’t, however, mean that all grain is bad for your dog, making this a myth.

 Just like us humans with different allergies and digestive sensitivities, our dogs can be allergic to a variety of things too; meat, pollen, and grain.
 For most dogs, grain is absolutely fine and can provide more nutrients than the replacement food for non-grain diets, as these can be packed with unwanted and unnecessary additives and preservatives that will not benefit your pup’s health.